KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Below the general steps to be followed to insert a chart.
 After selecting the dataset and clicking the *Add widget* icon the chart gallery opens to pick up desired chart to draw.

-Select a chart.
-The *Data* section or better *Editor* opens.
-Drag and drop your column(s) into:
+Once a chart has been selected The *Data* section or *Editor* opens.
+Here it is possible to drag and drop your column(s) into:
    - the *Dimension(s)* area, for measures
    - the *Values* area, for attributes.

-Aftrwards, depending on the chart or widget type set up the properties contained in the *Settings* section.
+Afterwards the user can keep on with the set up of the properties contained in the *Settings* section.
 This section could be different from one widget to another.
-The below image refers to a *Funnel* chart where you need to define both the measure(s) and the sttribute(s).
+The below image refers to a *Funnel* chart where the definition of both the measure(s) and the sttribute(s) is needed.

 .. figure:: media/image014.png